drjubbs/dota-stats/README.md

 # TODO

-- Check health of newest dev code (9/3/2020), record count by skill level in bar graph (in overall winrate notebook)
+- Think about how to balance coefficients in logistic regression when 2nd order effects are include (i.e. shift weight on coefficients from hero-hero interactions onto base hero).
+Perhaps fit the model in two stages, with the hero/hero interactions on the residuals.

+- How to publish results in a meaningful way on a site like reddit?

+- In logs, look for `num_results (try` .
+How often is this failing?
+It appears Valve's API often returns no records, perhaps due to some error with a load balancer?

+- In logs get a count of URLError, HTTPError, etc... and adjust number of threads accordingly.

-- Clean-up/linting stopped at fetch
+- Clean-up/linting of all code.

-- Increase number of threads from 8 to 16 to see if we can fetch more data?
-  - Moved to urllib3, see if this resolves protocol errors I was seeing before.
-- Use new MariaDB database to compare pre- and post-patch winrrates.
-- Migrate `fetch.py` over to using MariaDB
-  - Needs to load initial dictionary of known matches on started (at least within a reasonable data range)
-  - Table/user/database/etc... needs to be setup in environment to allow for development testing
-- Check that the new logic excluding previously fetched matches is working... search for "matches for processing" in logs toward the end...
-- In `fetch/process_match` see if exceptions are causing a hard stop (they should??)
-- Profile/optimize `fetch.py` so that all high skill level games can be captured.
-Histogram of match times should not have any missing data.
-- Update virtual environment and `requirementstxt`.
-- Optimize number of matches being processed so that an entire day's worth at a single skill level can be captured.
-This is likely a combination of code optimization, reduced sleep timers, and only selecting matches within a range based on an initial scan.
-- `fetch.py` crashes when a non-unique primary key is given (e.g. the match already  exists in the database.)
-- Split out the database merge option into a seperate workflow.
-- Move databases and logfiles to a separate directory which will be created if it doesn't exist.
-- Check log level in `fetch.py` so that INFO can be turned off and logs contain more helpful error information.
+- Audit log level in `fetch.py` so that INFO can be turned off and logs are smaller and contain more helpful error information.

-- Finish re-ranking of position logic in `process.py` to assign hero positions based on based likelihood.
-Used to calculate win probably by farm position summary.
-- Unit testing for `process.py`
-- New mode: implement MatchID vs. time model to sample matches randomly vs. going in hero order, this way popularity is capturely appropriately.
-- Additional testing of code with summoned units which can have items (e.g.
-  Lone Druid)
+- Add win rate by position based on maximum likelihood to the `hero_overall_winrrate` workbook.

+- Consider adding a second mode to `fetch` where match IDs are randomly sampled over a time horizon vs. using the (broken) GetMatchHistory endpoint.

-- Make sure filtering on fetch is accurate and what is desired.
+- Recheck filtering on fetch that it is accurate and what is desired.